-Participants will be considered exposed to teratogens or investigational medications during pregnancy if a dose is taken at any time during pregnancy (from conception to pregnancy outcome) or prior to pregnancy (time period equivalent to 5 times the product's half-life).
+Participants will be considered exposed to teratogens or investigational medications if at least one dose is taken at any time during pregnancy or up to 5 times the product half-life prior to conception (see Section 9.3.3 for details).
 A list of known teratogens (ANNEX 4) has been developed and will be continually updated based on the data available in the Teratogen Information System (TERIS) database of teratogenic agents and publications (Polifka 2002; Feldkamp 2015; Zomerdijk 2015; TERIS 2021).
 Investigational medications include drugs that are not yet approved by the FDA.

-Participants who are exposed to known teratogens or investigational medications during pregnancy will be excluded from the analysis population but will be included in supplementary analyses.
+Participants who are exposed to known teratogens or investigational medications during pregnancy will be excluded from the analysis population but will be included in supplementary analyses given teratogen exposure is a risk factor for some but not all of the secondary outcomes (Section 9.7.6).